otrv4/otrv4/otrv4.md

 This means that fragmentation is performed in OTRv4 in the same why as specified in OTRv3: the format is the same so you will have to wait for reassembly to finalize, to deal with a message.

+(TODO: the above paragraph should be rewritten in form formal language)

 All OTRv4 clients must be able to assemble received fragments, but performing fragmentation on outgoing messages is optional.